Pixelus/Programming-Problems-From-Programming-Books/README.md

 ### Automate The Boring Stuff With Python problems

-Exercices from Automate The Boring Stuff With Python book's in Python language.
+Exercices from Automate The Boring Stuff With Python book in Python language.

 * Adds Wikipedia bullets
 * Draw a character picture grid